Should I buy new construction or a resale home in West Orlando?

 New construction advantages:

-Energy efficiency: Newer builds often cut monthly utility bills 20–30%.
+Energy efficiency: Newer builds often cut monthly utility bills 20–30% due to better insulation and building materials used during construction.

 Resale advantages:

-Established neighborhoods: Mature trees, finished amenities, and fewer construction trucks at sunrise.
+Established neighborhoods: Communities that have been completed for several years or more have mature trees, finished amenities, and fewer construction trucks at sunrise.

 2026 outlook:

-New construction will continue expanding along Hancock Road, Hwy 27, and Horizon West, but price gaps between new and resale homes will narrow.
-Resales may offer better value for buyers seeking space or no HOA restrictions.
+New construction will continue expanding along Hancock Road in Minneola, Hwy 27 in Clermont, and Horizon West in Winter Garden, but price gaps between new and resale homes will narrow.
+Resales may offer better value for buyers seeking space or no HOA restrictions, but newer construction may give you incentives like lower interest rates or reduced closing costs.

 Pro tip: